 The NHLBI funds biospecimen repositories, such as the LTRC, to provide access to important resources that can fuel cutting-edge research.

-The goal of the LTRC is to increase our understanding of lung diseases by studying lung tissue samples from people who do or do not have lung diseases.
-The LTRC is an NHLBI-funded resource program that provides donated human lung tissue samples, blood samples, and clinical data to approved investigators free of charge for use in research.
+The goal of the LTRC was to increase our understanding of lung diseases by studying lung tissue samples from people who do or do not have lung diseases.
+The LTRC was an NHLBI-funded resource program that provided donated human lung tissue samples, blood samples, and clinical data to approved investigators free of charge for use in research.
 This research can lead to better ways of preventing and managing lung diseases.

-Investigators need access to appropriate biospecimens to study the mechanisms of lung diseases at the cellular and molecular level.
+Investigators need access to appropriate biospecimens to study the mechanisms of lung diseases at the cellular and molecular levels.
 However, considerable expense and effort are required to recruit donors and collect and process lung tissues for research.
-By performing these tasks, the LTRC provides a valuable resource to catalyze research that would otherwise be impossible.
+By performing these tasks, the LTRC provided a valuable resource to catalyze research that would otherwise be impossible.

-The LTRC enrolls donor subjects who are planning lung surgery, collects blood and clinical data from them, and then processes and stores the donated tissue that would otherwise be discarded after the lung surgery.
-Most donor subjects have chronic obstructive pulmonary disease (COPD) or interstitial fibrotic lung disease, which includes idiopathic pulmonary fibrosis.
-The LTRC uses a standardized protocol to ensure high quality and uniformity when it collects its biospecimens and data.
+The LTRC enrolled donor subjects who were planning lung surgery, collected blood and clinical data from them, and then processed and stored the donated tissue that would otherwise be discarded after the lung surgery.
+Most of the donor subjects had chronic obstructive pulmonary disease (COPD) or interstitial fibrotic lung disease, which includes idiopathic pulmonary fibrosis.
+The LTRC used a standardized protocol to ensure high quality and uniformity when it collected its biospecimens and data.

-Investigators can request specimens and data online through the LTRC website.
-The website includes the LTRC Query Tool, a utility that allows investigators to quickly search for and identify appropriate LTRC cases to support their research projects.
+Investigators can request specimens and data online through the BIOLINCC Repository.
 The NHLBI encourages investigators who are applying for NHLBI funding to use LTRC resources in their research.